 Expected announcement date and price: August 2020, prices in $1,500 range

-?
-Well, it's not coming back, but a phone with a similarly sweet budget price tag is coming and it will likely be named the iPhone 9.
+Remember the iPhone SE?
+Well, it's sort of back, but a phone with a similarly sweet budget price tag is coming and it will likely be named the iPhone 9.

 Huawei P40 Pro